gravitino/cudahelpers/README.md

 # cudahelpers
-some makros to make the CUDA world a better place
+some macros to make the CUDA world a better place